Chandan9898Kumar/JavaScript_Question-RestApis/backend/README.md

 Caching is important because it helps improve the speed and performance of a system.

 When data is cached, it can be quickly accessed, which reduces the amount of time that a system must wait for data to be retrieved from the main memory.

+###  JWT Authentication with Node.js

+JSON Web Token is an open standard for securely transferring data within parties using a JSON object.
+JWT is used for stateless authentication mechanisms for users and providers, this means maintaining sessions on the client side instead of storing sessions on the server.